 If one now applies (4), the probability for the mutation equals

 (6)

+In terms specified for the tensors representing each landscape given in Results under the subheading “From experimental data to mathematical models” 2),

+(7)

-Equal Probability Model (EPM): According to the EPM model, the probabilities are equal for all beneficial mutations, so that one needs the fitness graphs only for computing the probabilities.is if genotype has outgoing arrows and there is an arrow from to .
+Equal Probability Model (EPM): According to the EPM model, the probabilities are equal for all beneficial mutations, so that one needs the fitness graphs only for computing the probabilities.
+The matrix entry is if genotype has outgoing arrows and there is an arrow from to .

 Optimal antibiotic sequences and pathways of genotypes